soarlab/paf/README.md

-# PAF - Probabilistic Analysis of Floating-point
+# PAF - Probabilistic Analysis of Floating-point arithmetic
 PAF is a prototype tool for probabilistic analysis of round-off errors in arithmetic expressions.
 The main difference with respect to standards worst-case error analysis is the user has to provide the probability distributions together with the input variables (thus the probabilistic in PAF),